project-repo/cagebreak/man/cagebreak-config.5.md

 *cursor [enable|disable]*
 	Enable or disable cursor

 	This simply hides the cursor.
 Pointing and clicking is still possible.

+*custom_event <message>*
+	Send a custom event to the IPC socket

+	This sends an event of time "custom_event" to all programs listening to the IPC socket along with the string <message>.
+	See *cagebreak-socket(7)* for more details.

 *definekey <mode> <key> <command>*
 	Bind <key> to execute <command> if pressed in <mode> -